thomas-fossati/draft-tls13-iot/draft-ietf-uta-tls13-iot-profile.md

 with no maximum validity period, since an effectively unlimited certificate lifetime is only useful if the relevant certification path remains usable for the intended lifetime of the device.
+Deployments also need to verify that their CA software and issuance policy support the intended validity model.
+Some CA implementations and policies do not permit subordinate CA certificates or end-entity certificates to outlive the issuing CA certificate.

 LDevID certificates are, however, issued by the operator or owner, and may be renewed at a regular interval using protocols, such